AlexandruHau/PET-material/README.md

 ## Event Action

 This file represents the methods implemented at the end of each event.
 Any event with deposited energy greater than 0.9 MeV is considered a good event (an event which helps in reconstructing the location of the positron - electron annihilation event).
 Each event consists of a collection of hits (G4HitsCollection), whose parameters can be accessed through BasicPetHit.cc and BasicPetHit.hh files.
 Warning: Do not change the AddEdep method of the hits collection.
 At the end of each event, the desired parameters are added into the histogram for event collection of the run

+## Results

+The following results have been worked out:
+* The sensitivity of the PET-Scanner increases 30 times when the length is shifted from 15cm to 2m.
+Research papers from UC Davis, Harvard and other various institutes claim a 40-fold increase.
+However, the implemented geometry model has been simple and straightforward.
+Different materials need to be assigned to the human phantom, and more complex geometrical shapes need to be assigned
+* The SNR value is of 0.25 approximately, yielding a NECR number of roughly 0.33.
+These are, again, values in agreement with the current Nuclear PET-Medicine Research.
+* The impact of gamma ray non-collinearity on the spatial resolution of the scanner has been calculated and estimated to approximately 90cm.
+This represents a huge error, hence improvements need to be conducted in this topic.